Northeast Zone Fishing

 Trout anglers in the upper river can expect fair angling for rainbow trout.
 Anglers can access fish counts at Threemile Dam fish counts.
 Flow data

 The Wallowa County ponds were stocked recently and fishing should be good.
 ODFW is currently assessing the management of these ponds and wants to know what is important to the people who fish these ponds.
 Future plans may involve changes in the number of trout stocked, fish species available, or facility improvements.
 A survey is available at the ponds and on the ODFW website.

 New to Kinney Lake this year, non-motorized watercraft are now allowed.
 Remember, to be respectful of the private land access that the Triple Creek Ranch and WVID#1 have provided and pack out any trash you bring or find.

 WALLOWA LAKE: rainbow trout, kokanee, lake trout

-Holdover trout are being caught with a few fish to 18 inches.
-The lake was also stocked with legal and trophy sized trout last week and fishing should be good.
+Wallowa Lake has fished very well for trout this summer.
+Regular trout stockings have ended but 7,000 surplus trout will be stocked this week and fishing should continue to be very good.
 Powerbait and spinners will be the best.
-Bait should be either hung under a float or set on the bottom.
+Bait should be either hung under a float or set just off bottom.
 Kokanee anglers have been reporting catching daily limits of 25 fish.
 Kokanee size appears to be improving with reports of fish in the 8-9 inch range and some fish as large as 12 inches.